 There is something very American about ownership rights, and from where I stand, the conversation around Cultural Appropriation feels similarly “American.”
 We Americans love property.
 We love buying homes.
 Perhaps this because most of our conceptions of home are forever unstable, under siege.
 Some of us do the seizing and some are routinely evicted and some see it all from both sides.
 We don't know where we stand or we want to stand elsewhere or we fear that our plots of earth will be swept out from under our feet.

 To me, the correct course of action when looking for an identity, a home of one’s own, is to tread humbly and listen for your reception.
 Some of us learn to do this: to second guess, to observe, to hold our tongues long before we speak, and to live in fear - of offending, misunderstanding, appropriating, or more generally doing wrong.
 A good many of us who do have learned caution from being subjected to abuses of power.
 We may suffer greatly due to this particular brand of care and attention.
-This caution, however, has empathy, consideration and courtesy as its twin (and Donald Trump as its opposite), so I would hate for it to be stomped out of anyone.
+This caution, however, has empathy, consideration and courtesy as its counterpoints (and Donald Trump as its opposite), so I would hate for it to be stomped out of anyone.

 Nisi Shaw advocates that "honesty and precision are one sort of currency," that honesty and precision, apart from literal currency, are integral to engaging with and representing other cultures respectfully.
 I would add that honesty and precision lay the groundwork for reciprocity or cultural exchange - the ideal, in my opinion.
 Reciprocity looks different depending on the players and the relationship which means that respect is active as it requires initiative, attention, perhaps most of all, humility: the recognition that you are one of 108 billion humans who have ever been.
 Your experience, understanding and capacity for empathy are very, very small, and for any of it to grow, you will have to listen, closely.